 Oops.
 Forgot that trying to legislate morality is doomed to failure, though I’m not quite sure just how ignorance has any bearing on morality other than to understand than it exists and a meaning of it can be found in Webster’s Unabridged Dictionary just like any other word in the English language, including the notion of morality.

-I happened to notice over the years that as health insurance premiums were raised by the private health care insurance companies worried that their profits might be compromised the blame for the increases always fell on the Affordable Care Act.
-The steady rise in costs always gave the members of the New Conservative Neanderthal Party (NCNP) a chance to howl that a move toward socialized medicine is at the core of the cost increases, even though the industry is run by private firms intent on capitalizing on the fact that people get sick.
+I happened to notice last week that health insurance premiums had been raised by the private health care insurance companies worried that their profits might be compromised.
+The latest rise in costs gave the Rumptsters and members of the New Conservative Neanderthal Party (NCNP) a chance to howl that a move toward socialized medicine is at the core of the cost increases, even though the industry is mostly run by private firms intent on capitalizing on the fact that people get sick.

-This is were the term morality comes into play.
+This is where the term morality comes into play.

 Is it moral, is it ethical, to earn profits at the expense of someone’s possible ill health?